bretzawilski/11ty-publish/references/index.md

 21. Cunningham, Eamon.
 (2019).
 Teaching Invention: Leveraging the Power of Low-Stakes Writing. _Teaching/Writing: The Journal of Writing Teacher Education_, _6_(1).
 22. Salomon, Gavriel, & Perkins, David.
 (1988).
 Teaching for transfer. _Educational Leadership_, _46_(1), 22–32.
 23. Silver, Naomi.
 (2013).
 Reflective pedagogies and the metacognitive turn in college teaching. _Using Reflection and Metacognition to Improve Student Learning: Across the Disciplines, across the Academy_, 1–17.
 24. Wardle, Elizabeth.
 (2012).
-Creative repurposing for expansive learning: Considering ‘problem-exploring’and ‘answer-getting’dispositions in individuals and fields. _Composition Forum_, _26_(1).
+Creative repurposing for expansive learning: Considering ‘problem-exploring’ and ‘answer-getting’ dispositions in individuals and fields. _Composition Forum_, _26_(1).